sataniccoder/go-web/README.md

 - [X] video support
 - [X] add a config and a config reader
 - [X] add a control pannel w/ login
+- [X] add mulit threading so the service doesn't get over run
 - [ ] abllity to add new files using control pannel
-- [ ] edit source code and add new lines using control pannel
 - [ ] check for updates whilst using control pannel
-- [ ] add mulit threading so the service doesn't get over run
 - [ ] make https secure
 - [ ] secure the program to patch any venruabiliyies that pop-up